Belrium Self Reported Market Capitalization Tops $6,892.19 Billion (BEL)

-Belrium (BEL) traded 0.4% higher against the U.S. dollar during the 24 hour period ending at 0:00 AM Eastern on July 2nd.
-One Belrium token can currently be bought for about $2.71 or 0.00008826 BTC on cryptocurrency exchanges.
-During the last seven days, Belrium has traded 0.8% higher against the U.S. dollar.
-Belrium has a market capitalization of $6,892.19 billion and $12.59 worth of Belrium was traded on exchanges in the last day.
+Belrium (BEL) traded 0.7% lower against the dollar during the 1-day period ending at 21:00 PM Eastern on July 5th.
+During the last week, Belrium has traded 0.5% higher against the dollar.
+One Belrium token can now be bought for approximately $2.70 or 0.00008868 BTC on exchanges.
+Belrium has a market cap of $6,892.19 billion and $12.59 worth of Belrium was traded on exchanges in the last day.

 Here’s how other cryptocurrencies have performed during the last day: